Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Conclusions

-In this work, we presented a flexible hybrid quantum-classical framework for quantum simulation of solid-state materials.
-With the multi-fragment partition of the unit cell at the orbital level, we show the possibility of \textit{ab initio} study of electronic structures with reasonable resources on quantum computers.
-Our approach is somewhat similar to the active space partition schemes from molecular quantum chemistry, for instance, generalized active space~\cite{GAS1,GAS2} method, while we allow high-level treatments for multiple fragments.
-To investigate the accuracy of our method, we studied the antiferromagnetic electronic structure of the 1D hydrogen chain within PBC where the whole unit cell is chosen to be a correlating group of orbitals.
+To investigate the accuracy of our method, we studied the antiferromagnetic electronic structure of the 1D hydrogen chain within periodic boundary conditions where the whole unit cell is chosen to be a correlating group of orbitals.
 This can be seen as a special case of our approach.
 The agreement between the EOS produced by our method and other classical approaches like \textbf{k}-CCSD or CCSD-DMET demonstrated the accuracy of the unrestricted UCCSD \textit{ansatz} used in DMET.
 We then calculated the EOS of h-BN and compare them against those calculated by \textbf{k}-CCSD.
 A good quantitative agreement was observed, indicating the accuracy of our method for this 2D material.
 The strongly correlated electronic structure of NiO was also studied.
-Not only do our calculations agree with the \textbf{k}-CCSD at the available \textbf{k}-point, but are also well consistent with previous studies from both experimental and theoretical literature.
+Not only do our calculations agree with the \textbf{k}-CCSD at the available \textbf{k}-mesh, but are also well consistent with previous studies from both experimental and theoretical literature.

 The spin unrestricted UCCSD \textit{ansatz} was implemented and employed in the VQE procedures for 1D hydrogen chain and 3D NiO system, in particular, both occupations and orbital coefficients are not restricted to be the same for spin-up and spin-down electrons.
 Previous studies have focused extensively on the spin restricted wave function and the spin unrestricted \textit{ansatz} has been more or less overlooked.
 The spin unrestricted UCCSD solver could be useful for cases when it is more convenient to break the spin symmetry to converge to the ground state.
 We anticipate that the \textit{ansatz} improvement within this direction, for instance, an unrestricted $k$-UpCCGSD \textit{ansatz}~\cite{lee2018generalized} or an unrestricted adaptive variational algorithm~\cite{grimsley2019adaptive,huangEfficientQuantum2022} may further reduce the circuit depth with a satisfactory accuracy.